armadaproject/armada-spark/docs/architecture.md

 A "Cluster Manager" is a concept within Spark which allows Spark to submit and manage Drivers and Executors to a compute cluster like YARN, Mesos, Kubernetes, and now Armada.
-Confusingly, cluster managers are also sometimes referred to as "resource-managers" within the Spark codebase.
+Something to note: cluster managers are also sometimes referred to as "resource-managers" within the Spark codebase.

 ### Defining a new Cluster Manager